 Types of visual content

-Choose arresting images cause the viewer to stop and take a second look.
+Choose arresting images causes the viewer to stop and take a second look.
 If sharing links from your own website make sure the most appropriate pictures are set as the featured image.
 This will help when sharing directly to social media.
-Alternatively make sure you create a bank of good quality images that you can have quick access to.
+Alternatively, make sure you create a bank of good quality images that you can have quick access to.

 Moving images are the next step in visual content.
-Who hasn’t lost and hour or two wrapped up in cute cat videos?
+Who hasn’t lost an hour or two wrapped up in cute cat videos?
 But video doesn’t have to be tricky.
 Convert a PowerPoint display to video or string together some relevant still images.
-With the auto play features of Facebook moving images catch the attention of the casual viewer.
+With the auto-play features of Facebook moving images catch the attention of the casual viewer.